Can You Negotiate With a Narcissist and Succeed?

 That includes a hearing to obtain temporary orders or the ultimate hearing, which is a divorce trial.

-If there are several scenarios that may come true, your divorce lawyer should discuss those with you.
+If several scenarios may come true, your divorce lawyer should discuss those with you.

-The reason this is so important to preparation when negotiating with the narcissist is you will know what your opening offer should be, how much room there is for negotiation, where you can offer compromises and where you should hold firm.
+This is so important for preparation when negotiating with the narcissist because you will know what your opening offer should be, how much room there is for negotiation, where you can offer compromises, and where you should hold firm.

 This brings order and logic to the negotiations.